 Their wish was to exchange the gas boiler for a heat pump.
 Whether that was possible was still the question.
 Because where a gas boiler effortlessly brings the water in the heating system to a temperature of eighty degrees, a heat pump only comes in half.
 The first step was to insulate the boat.

-Renze and Ingeborg chose a modulating pump: a pump that produces exactly as much heat as needed.
-Because the pump supplies that heat directly to the heating pipes, a buffer tank was not necessary.
+Renze and Ingeborg chose a modulating heat pump: a heat pump that produces exactly as much heat as needed.
+Because the heat pump supplies that heat directly to the heating pipes, a buffer tank was not necessary.
 Ideal, because that saves about a thousand liters of space and weight – not a bad thing if you live on the water.

 Renze and Ingeborg have now completed their first winter with a heat pump.
 Ingeborg: “In the winter it is nice and warm everywhere.